DimaDen94/ARDrawingLessons/README.md

-# Privacy Policy for Art AR: How To Draw Lessons
+# Privacy Policy for AR Drawing Lessons

-Welcome to **Art AR: How To Draw Lessons**!
+Welcome to **AR Drawing Lessons**!
 We value your privacy and are committed to protecting your personal data.
 This Privacy Policy explains how we collect, use, and safeguard information when you use our app.

 ## 1. Information We Collect